Buy Gold and Silver While You Still Can, Warns Analyst

 Although precious metals prices were affected by bouts of panic selling since the start of the month, the drive to obtain bullion during a time of a global crisis has very much been palpable.
 Now, the U.S. Mint has released data which shows just how keen investors have been to load up on gold and silver during a time of unparalleled uncertainty.

 On Thursday, the Mint said that it ran out of stock amid record purchases of the American Silver Eagle bullion coins, which rose from 650,000 ounces sold in February to 2.32 million ounces with just 12 days into March.

 “Our rate of sale in just the first part of March exceeds 300% of what was sold last month,” said the Mint in the accompanying press release.
 “West Point is working diligently to produce additional inventory and once additional inventory is produced, we will again begin allocations.”

 While all physical precious metals have seen fireworks, some analysts have attributed the massive move towards silver to the gold/silver ratio.
 On the same day, the ratio hit a historic high of 101, meaning that 101 ounces of silver were needed to buy one ounce of gold.
-Andrew Hecht, creator of the Hecht Commodity Report, said that investors are seeing an exceptional buying opportunity as silver has yet to catch up to gold in any meaningful fashion.2020, coronavirus, gold, gold as investment, gold price, jim rickards, precious metals, silver
+Andrew Hecht, creator of the Hecht Commodity Report, said that investors are seeing an exceptional buying opportunity as silver has yet to catch up to gold in any meaningful fashion.2020, coronavirus, Featured, gold, gold as investment, gold price, jim rickards, precious metals, silver